-To encourage competition in the project letting process, General Statute 133-3 has been developed to mandate and encourage free and open competition on all public contracts while not restricting the use of new and innovative products.
+To encourage competition in the project letting process, General Statute 133-3 and General Statute 136-28.1 have been developed to mandate and encourage free and open competition on all public contracts while not restricting the use of new and innovative products.
 Refer to the NCDOT Proprietary Product Guidelines found on the Products page of the Connect NCDOT website for detailed guidance on the state and federal requirements when specifying proprietary items into a contract.
 These procedures state the engineer has an inherent duty to use generic products instead of simply specifying proprietary products in contract documents.
 Proprietary products can be defined as a manufactured component or product sold under a brand name owned by an individual or company, rather than a generic name.
 Proprietary products are typically protected by patents or trademarks.
 Approval is required prior to letting when specifying a proprietary product in the contract, to do this follow the NCDOT Proprietary Product Guidelines.

 Conflicts with the use of proprietary items will often arise when developing SPs and PSPs.
 Take care in writing restrictive specifications into PSPs that limit the number of products or only allow one or two products to be used or a preference, when this occurs follow the NCDOT Proprietary Product Guidelines to ensure G.S.
-133-3 compliance.
+133-3 and G.S.
+136-28.1 compliance.